 Although you can run OmegaT directly from the available files, you

-can also run the linux-install.sh
+can also run the linux-install.sh script found there

 to have OmegaT installed in more appropriate locations.